Click the to run the People Search, available in the Navigation Dashboard Bar on the People Dashboard and the Fundraising Dashboard.

 - Click reset to revert back to Crimson's default columns and order.

-- Any record in the list can be opened by double-clicking on it or clicking the green button.
+- Any record in the list can be opened by double-clicking on it or clicking the blue button.

 - Click the button next to the Export button to see a list of action items that can be applied to your search results: